 - Commercial Intent.
 On the other hand, search queries which have words like free shipping, buy, order now, next-day shipping, near me, best price, coupon, deal all showcase a strong purchase intent.

-By recognizing keyword intent, you’ll see more opportunity for conversions.
+By recognizing keyword intent, you’ll see more opportunities for conversions.

 Keep these nuances in mind when picking keywords and building your strategy.
 It will help you create better content for each stage in your customer’s journey.